SriPingili/CountryList/README.md

 - using the right the architecture for the app (MVVM)
 - handling the possible errors gracefully
+- handling orientation changes
 - testing (added test cases for view model)

-NOTE: I have noticed that for some of the countries an empty string is returned from the server for capital.
-Initially, I gave it a thought on handling this, however a quick google search revealed those countries do not have capital and an empty string is intentional, and hence leaving it as-is
+Note: I've observed that in certain cases, an empty string is returned from the server for the 'capital' field.
+It appears that this empty string is deliberate, indicating that these countries lack a designated capital.
+To improve user experience, we could consider displaying informative text such as 'No capital exists' instead of an empty string.